What is shoulder dystocia?

 Answer:

-Shoulder dystocia occurs when a baby’s shoulder becomes stuck in the birth canal due to the mother’s pubic bone, complicating delivery.
-This complication occurs in roughly one percent of births and is more common if the mother has diabetes, if the mother is obese, or if the baby has a large gestational weight.
+Shoulder dystocia is a serious birth complication that occurs when a baby’s shoulder becomes lodged behind the mother’s pubic bone during delivery, preventing the baby from passing smoothly through the birth canal.
+This complication happens in about 1% of all births and is more common when the mother has diabetes, obesity, or when the baby has a high birth weight (macrosomia).

 Search